Wage & Hour Laws and Litigation Sandy Utah

 The overtime attorneys at Stavros Law have experience representing employees (including multiple employee claims) whose rights have been violated under the Fair Labor Standards Act ("FLSA") or similar state and federal laws.
 If you or your coworkers believe you have been denied overtime or wages due to you, you can speak with one of the overtime and minimum wage law attorneys at Stavros Law about your rights.
-We will keep your inquiry confidential and give you the information you need to determine what steps to take to preserve your wages.
+Our Utah wage and hour laws attorneys will keep your inquiry confidential and give you the information you need to determine what steps to take to preserve your wages.
 If your employer attempts to retaliate against you, we will take aggressive action to protect your rights and ensure that you are compensated for the loss of your job.

 If you suspect you are not being paid for all hours worked, or that your employer is not paying overtime or miscalculating the amount of overtime due to you, you need to act quickly and contact a competent wage and hour attorney.
 Among other things, you should watch for the following:

 Misclassification.
 Have you been misclassified as being exempt from overtime?
 Are you treated improperly as an independent contractor, when you are actually an employee?
 If yes, you should speak with an experienced lawyer immediately.